REFRIGERANT

 In the early 1980s it was discovered that hydrochlorofluorocarbons (HCFCs), the primary type of refrigerant compounds in use at the time, were causing major damage to the ozone layer – the atmospheric layer that protects the Earth from the Sun’s UV radiation.
 This compelled governments across the world to band together to identify safer refrigerants and better regulate those in use – eventually resulting in the development of R-410A, the first modern hydrofluorocarbon (HFC) refrigerant.
 IMAGE 3

 Since then, the EPA and the world have worked to develop newer, more environmentally friendly refrigerants, R-454B being the latest.
-The ResidentialRefrigerantGlossaryTermImage3.jpg U.S. along with many other nations have instituting agreements and adopted phasedown schedules that will help to draw down the accumulation of refrigerant-produced greenhouse gasses in the atmosphere and reduce the risk of global warming by fully converting to R-454B by 2034.
+The ResidentialRefrigerantGlossaryTermImage3 U.S. along with many other nations have instituting agreements and adopted phasedown schedules that will help to draw down the accumulation of refrigerant-produced greenhouse gasses in the atmosphere and reduce the risk of global warming by fully converting to R-454B by 2034.

 Refrigerant safety and handling